An L.A. Bath Remodel Reveals a Wet Room-style Vibe

 During the job, the Sweeten general contractor was capable and professional.
 “The crew was on time, and clear about decisions they needed to be made,” Liz said, reminding renovators to also ask for the answers they need.
 “Staying on the same page with your contractor ensures your project is executed precisely and saves you money.”
 The reno cost $26,000 ($19,000 to the contractor, and $7,000 for finish materials), allowing Liz and Kevin to stay on budget.
-Since they’d been braced for costly water-damage (and possibly mold) remediation, it felt like a windfall.
+Since they’d been braced for costly water damage (and possibly mold) remediation, it felt like a fortunate break.

 The final result was an absolute win.
 “The vanity, to me,” Liz said, “is the centerpiece of the room (even though most people comment on the soaking tub!).
 It makes our bathroom unique and adds warmth and depth.”

-Bonus: Bids can make your heads explode.
-The couple’s brain saver: “Sweeten’s consultation step let me bring all my bids and talk through them with a trusted partner,” Liz said.
-“Sweeten helped me understand how to compare different line items, to think through what could be missing and come up with clarifying questions to ask.
+Bonus: Comparing bids can be frustrating.
+The couple’s brain saver: “Sweeten’s consultation phone call let me bring all my bids and talk them through with a trusted partner,” Liz said.
+“Sweeten helped me understand how to compare different line items, to think through what could be missing, and come up with clarifying questions to ask.
 Sweeten’s bid-leveling expert helped me look at payment terms and project management.
 This helped us feel confident about signing our contract.”